edgelesssys/docs.edgeless.systems/marblerun/workflows/verification.md

 Establishing trust with the service mesh allows you to verify the deployed manifest in the second step.
 To that end, MarbleRun exposes the endpoint `/manifest`.
-Using the CLI you can get the manifest's signature aka its sha256 hash and compare it against your local version:
+Using the CLI, you can get the manifest's signature (its SHA256 hash) and compare it against your local version of the manifest which should have been provided to you by the operator.

+Assuming the version of the manifest you want to verify is stored in a file called `manifest.json` on your local machine, you can verify it against the Coordinator's version with the following command:

 ```bash
 marblerun manifest verify manifest.json $MARBLERUN